 Additional regulations include a 58 foot OAL vessel size limit in the Chignik and South Alaska Peninsula Areas.
-The BOF also adopted a harvest cap for vessels >58 feet that limited harvest to a maximum of 25% of the GHL in the Cook Inlet Area and 50% of the GHL in the Kodiak Area.
+The BOF also adopted a harvest cap for vessels larger than 58 feet that limited harvest to a maximum of 25% of the overall GHL in the Cook Inlet and Kodiak Areas and 50% of the pot GHL in the Kodiak Area.
 The fishery management plans also provided for removal of restrictions after October 31 on exclusive area registrations, vessel size, and gear limits to increase late season harvest to promote achievement of the GHL.
 In addition, observers are occasionally used on day-trips to document catches and at-sea discards in the nearshore pot fisheries.